ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 #### Quotas on the work file systems

-As for the homefile systems, all projects are assigned a quota on the work file systems.
+As for the home file systems, all projects are assigned a quota on the work file systems.
 The project PI or manager can split this quota up between users or groups of users if they wish.